dolphin278/graph/README.md

 Constructor checks that argument conforms to graph JSON schema (locates in `schema/graph.json`).

 **tl;dr** It requires `name` field for nodes and `name`, `from`, `to` fields for edges.
 Also it checks for `name` uniqueness amongst edges and nodes respectively.
+Then is checks that every edge points to existing nodes (`from` and `to` fields containing valid node names).

 ###outboundEdges(node)